sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ~~~

 ### Chrome DevTools Protocol
 Send messages to Chrome using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-This only works in Chrome.
-You can send and send and get the result.
+This only works in Chrome/Edge at the moment.
+You can send, send and get and listen on events.

 #### cdp.send(command, args)
 Send a command to Chrome and don't expect something back.